-Some of the benefits of pursuing a Diploma in Animal Husbandry are cost-effective fees, curricula recognised by UGC, and also greatly advanced by industry-aligned content like genetics, veterinary foundation, and fodder management.
+Some of the benefits of pursuing a Diploma in Animal Husbandry are cost-effective fees, curricula recognized by UGC, and also greatly advanced by industry-aligned content like genetics, veterinary foundation, and fodder management.
 The minimum qualification eligibility is 10+2 in science with the subjects Physics, Chemistry, Biology/Agriculture, scoring a minimum of 50% marks.
-Admission is based on merit.

 Category | Details |